 - hasn't presented your contract in the right light;

 - hasn't forwarded it to people who understand how to value it;

 - has tried to get you a mortgage based on your accounts;

-you’ve left so many nasty footprints on your credit file it’s gonna take time to clean up before you can try again.
+you've left many nasty footprints on your credit file.
+It's gonna take time to clean up that mess before you can try again.